forthmedia/sign-up/README.md

 # sign-up
-Modal sign up form with basic ARIA accessibilty.
+Modal sign up form with basic ARIA accessibility.

 Includes HTML5 pattern validation and/or JavaScript custom validation.
 Inline comments explain how or why various validation tests are done.